 Hi there.
 I’ve been getting lots of questions about the Hero Arts ombré inks, so today’s video shares more information about how to use these unique inks.
 The ombre backgrounds are fun!
 I also show a fun way to get more layers out of your die cuts.

 [All supplies are linked to multiple sources in the thumbnails at the end of this post.
 To watch the video in HD on YouTube, click HERE.]

 Interested in the products I used?
 To make them easy for you to find, I have listed them below.
-(Affiliate and product disclosure can be found here.)
-Click on the letters below each picture to go to a favorite store: Ellen Hutson (EH), Amazon (AZ), etc.
+(Affiliate and product disclosure can be found here.
+Due to my consulting gig with Hero Arts, I was given these products, but with no expectations.)
+Click on the letters below each picture to go to a favorite store: Simon Says Stamp (SSS), Ellen Hutson (EH), Amazon (AZ), etc.